Consumer medicine information

 Asacol 400 mg tablets.

-A multi-centre, randomised, double-blind study was conducted to verify the non-inferiority of Asacol 400 mg tablets (2.4 g/day, given in 3 equally divided doses) to Pentasa 250 mg Tablets (2.25 g/day, given in 3 equally divided doses) for the maintenance of remission in patients with mild to moderate UC.
+A multi-centre, randomised, double-blind study was conducted to verify the non-inferiority of Asacol 400 mg (2.4 g/day, given in 3 equally divided doses) to Pentasa 250 mg tablets (2.25 g/day, given in 3 equally divided doses) for the maintenance of remission in patients with mild to moderate UC.
 The primary endpoint was the proportion of patients without bloody stools.

 One hundred and thirty one (131) outpatients aged 16 to 64 years with quiescent UC (UC-DAI ≤ 2) 2 and a bloody stool score of 0 were included.
 Over a period of 48 weeks, the two groups were administered either Asacol 2.4 g/day (n = 65) or Pentasa 2.25 g/day (n = 66).
 A total of 34 patients withdrew from the study.
 The most frequent reason for withdrawal was relapse of UC based on the discontinuation criteria of a bloody stool score of 1 or more and UC-DAI of 3 or more (Asacol, 10; Pentasa, 13), and the second most common reason was the occurrence of AEs (Asacol, 1; Pentasa, 3).